Mount Sinai Phillips School of Nursing

+Private nursing college in New York City, New York, U.S.

-Mount Sinai Phillips School of Nursing (PSON) is the school of nursing is a private nonprofit in the Mount Sinai Health System in New York City.
-Founded in 1902 as the Beth Israel School of Nursing, it was chartered in 1904 by the New York Board of Regents.
-From 2013 until 2022, it was named the Phillips School of Nursing at Mount Sinai Beth Israel.
-In 2023, it was renamed the Mount Sinai Phillips School of Nursing.
+The Mount Sinai Phillips School of Nursing (PSON) is the private school of nursing of the Mount Sinai Health System in New York City.
+It was founded in 1902 as the Beth Israel School of Nursing. by the New York Board of Regents.
+From 2013 until 2022, it was named Phillips School of Nursing at Mount Sinai Beth Israel and in 2023 it gained its current name.